kalinchernev/Ubuntu/README.md

 README
 ======

-What is WebDevSetup.sh
+What is install.sh
 ----------------

-WebDevSetup.sh prepares your Ubuntu 64 bit 12.04 LTS computer for web development with the Linux-Apache-MySQL-PHP.
+install.sh prepares your Ubuntu 64 bit 12.04 LTS computer for web development with the Linux-Apache-MySQL-PHP.
 Run the script and enjoy your ready working environment!

 Features